-The abundance of heavier volatiles (with freezing points above about 100 K) such as methane, carbon dioxide, water, are predominant.
+Defined by the abundance of heavier volatiles (elements with freezing points above about 100 K) such as methane, carbon dioxide, water, are predominant.
 These elements are frozen on the surface, while under the surface they could be liquid due to various reasons, i.e. tidal heating.

 - Ice planet: see definition above, it could refer to ice planets with up to 10 Earth masses.